Association football: Governing bodies

 National associations (or national federations) oversee football within individual countries.
-These are generally synonymous with sovereign states (for example, the Cameroonian Football Federation in Cameroon), but also include a smaller number of associations responsible for sub-national entities or autonomous regions (for example, the Scottish Football Association in Scotland).
 211 national associations are affiliated both with FIFA and with their respective continental confederations.
 Other national associations may be members of continental confederations but otherwise not participate in FIFA competitions.

 While FIFA is responsible for organising international competitions and enforcing most international regulations, the Laws of the Game are set by the IFAB, where each of the four UK associations holds one vote and FIFA collectively holds four votes.